Mrs.

 his routine.

-Ive never worked dear, I dont have a lot of choices,
+I’ve never worked dear, I don’t have a lot of choices,”

 she said.

-he puttered around the living room like a
+but…” he puttered around the living room like a

 very round teapot on